noec764/erpnext/docs/dooks/collaboration/collaborating-around-forms.md

 <!-- add-breadcrumbs -->
 # Collaborating Around Forms

-Following are the tools in each document using which you can collaborate with other Users in your Dooks account.
+Following are the tools in each document using which you can collaborate with other Users in your Dokie account.

 ### Assigned to

 If some document requires an action from User, you can Assign that document to that User.
 On assignment, User to whom document is assigned is intimated via email.
-To learn about Assign To feature, [click here.](/dooks/collaboration/assignment.md)
+To learn about Assign To feature, [click here.](/dokie/collaboration/assignment.md)

 ### Comments